consoledotdev/home/content/tools/server-monitoring.md

 Zabbix is an monolithic monitoring system written in PHP with Apache or Nginx as the frontend and supports several databases as the backend (MySQL, PostgreSQL, TimescaleDB, Oracle).
-It’s actively developed and supported by a commercial organization but remains an open source project anyone can install without any limits.
+It's actively developed and supported by a commercial organization but remains an open source project anyone can install without any limits.

-Zabbix assumes you know what you’re doing when it comes to managing the backend, which means understanding how to properly deploy, secure and scale the database.
+Zabbix assumes you know what you're doing when it comes to managing the backend, which means understanding how to properly deploy, secure and scale the database.
 This includes deploying the database and web server components in a high availability configuration, which